False discovery rate: Structural false discovery rate (sFDR)

 The structural false discovery rate (sFDR) is a generalization of the classical false discovery rate (FDR) introduced by D. Meskaldji and collaborators in 2018.

 The sFDR extends the FDR by replacing the linear denominator R in the expected ratio E[V/R] with a non-decreasing concave function s(R), yielding the criterion E[V/s(R)].
 This approach allows the control of false discoveries to adapt to the scale of testing, so that prudence increases faster than linearly as the number of rejections grows.

 Comparison between the False Discovery Rate (FDR) and the Structural False Discovery Rate (sFDR).
 The FDR assumes linear prudence, while the sFDR models a concave adaptive structure of risk.

 When s(R) = R, the classical FDR is recovered, while specific choices of s(R) can interpolate between FDR control and family-wise error control (k-FWER).
 The sFDR provides a structural connection between classical, local, and generalized false discovery concepts, and has been extended to online and adaptive settings.

+Empirical false discovery rate (eFDR)

+Conventional p-value adjustment methods, like the Bonferroni and Benjamini-Hochberg, often overcorrect the p-values when the input datasets are not independent but interconnected, which is often the case in biological data, like functional enrichment analysis of differentially expressed genes.
+This overcorrection resulted in potentially missing biologically relevant terms with significant enrichment.
+Empirical false discovery rate address this problem with the so-called "plug-in" estimate of the false discovery rate (Algorithm 18.3 of Hastie et al.), which is implemented within the mulea R package.
+This method is an empirical, resampling-based approach to calculating the false discovery rate (FDR), which we abbreviate as $eFDR$.

+The description of the eFDR algorithm applied for functional enrichment analysis

+For each ontology entry $(j=1,2,\ldots,J)$ and the investigated target set (e.g., significantly differentially expressed genes), mulea calculates a p-value $(p_j)$ based on the hypergeometric test.
+To assess the unbiased statistical significance of each ontology entry, we compute the empirical false discovery rate $(eFDR_j)$using a resampling-based approach.